arh-eu/anprcloud-cpp/README.md

 ## Quick test guide
 ### Get your apiKey
 For using the service you need an apiKey.
 Please register at https://eu.anpr-cloud.com to get your free credits.
-It takes just 1 minute.
+It takes just 5 minutes.
 After your first login, at the "How to use" subpage you will find your apiKey.
 ### Build the example
 Before you can compile our C++ code you should install the dependencies.